Home/School Links

 Parents/carers are encouraged to visit the school whenever they feel they need to talk about any aspect of their children’s education.

-Parents/carers are kept informed of the day to day school activities by a weekly newsletter which is sent by email and ClassDojo (where appropriate).
+Parents/carers are kept informed of the day to day school activities by a weekly newsletter which is sent by Parentmail.
 Paper copies can be requested from the school office.
+We publish class and whole school stories on our secure educational platform, ClassDojo (where appropriate).
+This can also be used to message a member of staff on an informal basis.
+We ask that for formal matters, email to the office is used.

-We have a Termly workshop where parents can find out about what is happening in school and parents receive a Termly update on the topics that are happening in their child.
+We have occasional workshops or information meetings where parents can find out more about what is happening in school.
+Parents receive a Termly update on the topics or curriculum themes that are being taught in their child's class.
+The curriculum section of this website also has valuable information.

 In addition parents are welcome to make comments on the OFSTED Parent View website which can be found at parentview.ofsted.gov.uk